Key Stage 1 and Key Stage 2

 1) Whole group human body presentation

-The workshop starts with all the pupils together for a general overview of the human body based around our friendly skeleton, Stanley, differentiated for either Key Stage 1 or Key Stage 2.
+The workshop is based in the hall and starts with a general overview of the human body based around our friendly skeleton, Stanley, differentiated for either Key Stage 1 or Key Stage 2.

 Depending on your needs, we can also makes links with animals using our mini animal xrays, and also evolution (for the new Y6 topic) in an adapted version of this workshop called Evolution and Inheritance, which also includes fossils.